Websoft9Archive/ansible-lnmp/readme.txt

 You can learn more about Websoft9 at https://websoft9.com

-Websoft9 LAMP stack is an easy to install and easy to use open source Web Platform.
+Websoft9 LNMP stack is an easy to install and easy to use open source Web Platform.
 It combines leading open source projects, such as PHP,MYSQL,phpMyAdmin,Nginx...